 Suggestions for Designing Your Logo

 One of the first things you’ll need to do is decide on a type of logo.
 You can choose logos of the wordmark or letterform variety.
 Examples of these include, respectively, CNN and McDonalds.
 You can also select an abstract or pictorial logo.
 Nike, Apple, and Disney utilize these types of logos, but they’re well-established brands, so they have more leeway to use designs that don’t include the company names.
 If your brand is just starting out and doesn’t have that kind of recognition yet, you may be better served with a logo that incorporates the name of the business into the logo’s symbols or icons.
+The logo will also act as your website favicon and help attract more customers.
+You can search for ‘what is favicon’ and know how it helps grow your business.

 Effective Use of Color